Agency guides

 Why 42% of businesses are not happy with their client reports

-We recently did some research to find out what businesses generally think about the reports they get from their marketing agencies.
+We did some research and found out what businesses generally think about the reports they get from their marketing agencies.
 Surprisingly enough, 42% of clients are not happy with the reports that agencies send them.

 Here are the most common reasons: